WordPress/openverse/ingestion_server/README.md

 ## Configuration

 All configuration is performed through environment variables.
-See the `.env.docker` file for a comprehensive list of all environment variables.
+See the `.env.stencil` file for a comprehensive list of all environment variables.
 The ones with sane defaults have been commented out.

 ## Mapping database tables to Elasticsearch